 Most of these chemicals originate from industrial and agricultural processes, medications, pesticides, cleaning products and solvents.
 Bisphenol A (BPA) is found in plastic and is also often used to line food and drink cans.
 It is known to leach from the plastic into the food or liquid.

 Chemicals called phthalates are everywhere, used in everything from household cleaners and fragrance to personal care products and plastic food packaging.
 They are also endocrine disrupting chemicals.
 The result of us living in this sea of chemicals is that our oestrogen levels can rise, pushing our progesterone levels too low.
 It’s best to use natural toiletries and cosmetics and eco-friendly household cleaning products, which are free from artificial chemicals.
 Use glass containers and water bottles or choose BPA-free plastic ones.

 Sitting for too long and lack of exercise are key contributors to hormonal imbalances.
 Exercise is great to help us to deal with stress, regulate our blood sugar balance, and even improve thyroid function.

-Nicki believes in finding exercise you enjoy, making it more likely that you will stick to it and won’t find excuses not to exercise.
+Nicki believes in finding an exercise you enjoy, making it more likely that you will stick to it and won’t find excuses not to do it.
 On the other hand, too much exercise can also disrupt our hormones, so she advises avoiding overdoing it by focusing on quality rather the quantity.
 Nicki has had great results when clients take up regular walking, yoga, weights or high intensity interval training.